lfunderburk/Handling-multiple-large-files-the-easy-way-using-Python/README.md

 ## Exercises

 In this section I will provide a short description of each exercise.
-All exercises are inclucded in the repository.
-You can find a direct link to each in this list.

 ### Exercise 0: <a href="https://github.com/lfunderburk/Handling-multiple-large-files-the-easy-way-using-Python/blob/master/EXERCISES/Exercise_0_Basic_Tools_For_This_Workshop.ipynb" target="_blank">Basic Tools for this Workshop</a>
+Refresh your memory of for loops, if statements, reading files and storing content into a data structure.

 ### Exercise 1: <a href="https://github.com/lfunderburk/Handling-multiple-large-files-the-easy-way-using-Python/blob/master/EXERCISES/Exercise_1_Comprehension_Lists.ipynb" target="_blank">Comprehension Lists</a>